matdombrock/lifx-zero/README.md

 # LIFX-ZERO
-A (Hopefully) Better NodeJS API Wrapper For LIFX Lightbulbs.
+A (Hopefully) Better NodeJS API Wrapper For LIFX light bulbs.

 This software is not an official LIFX product and I am not related to LIFX in any way shape or form.
 Do not blame me if something breaks.